-MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 6 - Optional ascent of Ouanoukrim (4,089m) : trek to Aremd If conditions proved unfavourable yesterday, we have a chance to make a second attempt on Jebel Toubkal this morning.
+MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 6 - Optional ascent of Ouanoukrim (4,089m): trek to Aremd If conditions proved unfavourable yesterday, we have a chance to make a second attempt on Jebel Toubkal this morning.
 Alternatively there is an option for us to try an ascent of Ouanoukrim (4,089 metres) or to take a short walk out to Tizi Ouanoums to take in the views of Lake Ifni.
 This afternoon we then head back down to Aremd to spend another night in the village before we leave these mountain landscapes behind.
-Option a - 15.5 kilometre walk is expected to take around 10-11 hours with a total ascent of 882 metres and a descent of 2139 metres.
-Option b - 13.5 kilometre walk is expected to take around seven hours with a total ascent of 393 metres and a descent of 1650 metres.
+Ouanoukrim and back to Armed- challenging 15.5 kilometre walk is expected to take around 10-11 hours with a total ascent of 882 metres and a descent of 2139 metres Tizi Ouanoums and back to Armed - challenging 13.5 kilometre walk is expected to take around seven hours with a total ascent of 393 metres and a descent of 1650 metres.

+ACCOMMODATION:

-ACCOMMODATION: Aremd Village House (or similar) Grade: Simple Village House
+Aremd Village House (or similar) Grade: Simple Village House

-MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 7 - Walk to Imlil and drive to Marrakech; free afternoon Returning on foot to Imlil this morning, we then drive back to Marrakesh where, on arrival, we have some free time to explore the city's colourful souks and perhaps take a stroll around its celebrated Djemma El Fna Square.
+MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 7 - Walk to Imlil and drive to Marrakech; free afternoon Returning on foot to Imili this morning, we then drive back to Marrakesh where, on arrival, we have some free time to explore the city's colourful souks and perhaps take a stroll around its celebrated Djemma El Fna Square.
 A feast for the senses, the square is a wonderful confusion of noise and colour, where you will find the streets alive with storytellers, musicians, jugglers and water-sellers: the perfect place to haggle for some last minute presents, or just sit at a cafe and watch the spectacle unfold before you.
-Today's one-and-a-half kilometre walk is expected to take around 45 minutes with 210 metres of descent.
+Today's easy one-and-a-half kilometre walk is expected to take around 45 minutes with 210 metres of descent.